thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - src/polyfills

-All browser compatibility stuffs lies here.
+All browser compatibility stuff lies here.

 - src/style.css

-This style file is common for entire angular application. if you want to define a style for whole app, you can do here, such as theming styles.
+This style file is common for entire angular application. if you want to define a style for the whole app, you can do here, such as theming styles.

 - src/karma

-Unit testing configuration file
+The unit testing configuration file

 - package.json

-Package.json contains all npm and script related stuffs
+Package.json contains all npm and script related stuff

 - angular.json

-This file contains meta related to angular application
+This file contains meta related to the angular application

 - [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)